raspberrypilearning/dance/en/step_1.md

 ## Introduction

-Add project description here.
-What will learners be making?

 ### What you will make

 --- no-print ---
-Click the green flag then type numbers to store dance moves.
+Click the green flag then type the numbers 1-9 to store dance moves.
 Press space to start the sprite dancing.

 <iframe src="https://scratch.mit.edu/projects/342753697/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 --- /no-print ---